-Whole of Government Accounts is a set of financial statements for the UK public-sector that consolidates the audited accounts of over 10,000 organisations across the public sector in order to produce a comprehensive, accountsbased picture of the financial position of the UK public sector.
+The WGA is a set of financial statements for the UK public-sector that consolidates the audited accounts of over 10,000 organisations across the public sector in order to produce a comprehensive, accounts-based picture of the financial position of the UK public sector.

-As part of the Whole of Government accounts, Sandwell as Highways Authority for the borough used to complete the CIPFA Valuation Toolkit to support in calculation of the Gross Replacement Cost (GRC), Depreciated Replacement Cost (DRC), accumulated depreciation and annual depreciation values for all highway assets.
+As part of the WGA, Sandwell as Highways Authority for the borough used to complete the CIPFA Valuation Toolkit to support in calculation of the Gross Replacement Cost (GRC), Depreciated Replacement Cost (DRC), accumulated depreciation and annual depreciation values for all our highway assets.

 However, since 2021/22 CIPFA has been reviewing the highway asset valuation process and have not released updated rates for the toolkit.
 Sandwell await the outcome of the review before we transition to the new method of valuing the highway asset.
-Sandwell continue to use the Structures Asset Valuation and Investment Toolkit (SAVI) toolkit as a method of valuing our structures assets on an annual basis.
+Sandwell continue to use the Structures Asset Valuation and Investment Toolkit (SAVI) as a method of annually valuing our structures assets.